spham92/pinot-sommelier/README.md

 # pinot-sommelier

-This library helps you build programmatically build queries for apache pinot.
+This library helps you progmatically build queries for apache pinot.

 ## Usage